 - Soy – From the land of vegetables comes soy protein.
 Along with rice and hemp protein, it is one of the few vegetable sources of protein available.
 It is very common in shakes and bars.
 It weighs in just south of casein in terms of amino acid concentration.

 - Egg white – Last up is egg white protein, which actually can compete with casein pretty well in terms of overall amino acid levels.
 It also has a very high protein efficiency ratio, coming in at 3.9.

 Those are the main contenders for the protein crown, but there are still others out there:

 - Spirulina – Spirulina is derived from minute photosynthetic creatures somewhere between plants and microscopic animals.
-Spirulina is almost 70 percent protein in their natural form, almost 100 percent of which is digestible.
+Spirulina is almost 70 percent protein in its natural form, almost 100 percent of which is digestible.
 The only major drawback to this protein source is that almost a third of the population is allergic to it!

-- Chlorella – The same is true of Chlorella protein.
+- Chlorella – The same is true of chlorella protein.
 This unique substance actually bonds to heavy metals and can help detox your body.

 - Hemp seed – Hemp seed protein can be a good vegan/vegetarian protein supplement option.
 The only problem with hemp is that it is normally only about 30 percent protein — jumping to 50 percent when processed and concentrated.

 - Rice – Rice protein can give other alternative proteins a run for their money.
 Rice protein is 80 to 90% pure, and it’s hypoallergenic.
 It has a total absorption ratio of almost 100 percent.